Seattle mayor names task force to guide spending $100M on communities of color

 “We need community voice to lead the way,” coalition research director Shaun Glaze said last month.
 “We don’t mean some task force cherry-picked by white wealthy people who already have access to political power.”

-In Durkan’s 2021 budget plan, the mayor has proposed $100 million in new spending for “Black, Indigenous, and people of color communities,” having promised that amount over the summer in response to the uprising for Black lives.
+The mayor has proposed reserving $100 million in new spending for “Black, Indigenous, and people of color communities” as part of her 2021 budget plan, having promised that sum over the summer in response to the uprising for Black lives.
 When she first made the promise, as protests against police killings and racism surged, she said money would benefit Black people in particular.

 The mayor’s plan would use proceeds from the City Council’s new tax on big businesses to help close a pandemic-related budget gap and cover the $100 million.
 King County Equity Now and other critics say the $100 million should instead come from the police and the criminal legal system and should be allocated through a participatory budget process that involves people not usually included in conversations at City Hall.